The Path to Parenthood: Exploring Your Options

 - Timeline: Around two to three months

-- Costs: Starts at $9,400
+- Costs: $9,400

 - Success rates: 69.5% positive pregnancy rate and 49% live birth rate